Callum Keith Rennie

-Personal life
+Early life

-Rennie was born on 14 September 1960 in Sunderland, County Durham.
-When he was four years old, his family emigrated to Canada.
+Rennie was born in Sunderland, Tyne and Wear and at age four his family emigrated to Canada.
 Rennie was brought up in middle-class Edmonton, Alberta, as the second of three boys.
-He graduated from Strathcona High School, where he met and befriended Bruce McCulloch from The Kids in the Hall.
+He graduated from Strathcona High School, where he met and befriended Bruce McCulloch from the Kids in the Hall.
 He dropped out of college and took up all sorts of odd jobs, leaving Edmonton for brief stays in Vancouver and Toronto before eventually settling in Vancouver.
-After a serious bout with alcoholism in his youth, Rennie managed to get his addiction under control at age 33 and was finally able to commit to acting.